paypal/TLS-update/README.md

 ### PHP

-PHP uses the system suppied CURL library.
+PHP uses the system supplied CURL library.
 Version 7.34.0 or later is required.

 To check PHP, in a shell on your **production system**, run:

 `$ php -r '$ch = curl_init(); curl_setopt($ch, CURLOPT_URL, "https://tlstest.paypal.com/"); print_r(curl_exec($ch));'`

 - On success, `PayPal_Connection_OK` is printed.
-- On failure, a nework error will be printed.
+- On failure, a network error will be printed.

 ### Python